Section 80CCD Deduction Under Income Tax

 Employers contributing to their employees' NPS accounts can claim a deduction for the employer's contribution, up to 10% of the employee's salary (basic salary + dearness allowance).
 This deduction is not part of the employee's taxable income.

-National Pension Scheme (NPS) and Atal Pension Yojana (APY) under Section 80CCD
+Section 80CCD Deduction Under Income Tax: National Pension Scheme (NPS) and Atal Pension Yojana (APY)

 The National Pension Scheme (NPS) and Atal Pension Yojana (APY) are instrumental components of Section 80CCD, offering taxpayers significant avenues for retirement planning with associated tax benefits.
+The basic motive behind the scheme is to help people create a retirement corpus and receive a fixed monthly payout to help them lead a comfortable post-retirement life.
 Let's delve into the key features and conditions governing these schemes and the deductions under Section 80CCD.

 National Pension Scheme (NPS):